tomi-engel/zfs_exporter/README.md

 - Added a filter to remove "snapshot" datasets from the metrics.
 - Code now depends on a patched [go-zfs](https://github.com/tomi-engel/go-zfs) package

+Known Problems:

+- Still does not for on 12.04 Ubuntu ZFS, because "/sbin/zfs zfs list -rHp ... => invalid option 'p'"

 ### v0.1.0

 - Our initial fork from the original [zfs_exporter project](https://github.com/eliothedeman/zfs_exporter)